communitypoweredbydlot/community-website/content/en/JoinOurTeam.md

 </br>

-We’re looking for volunteers for remote positions or environment clean-up projects.
+We’re looking for volunteers for remote positions and environment clean-up projects.
 As we just started our activity, we can offer you many possibilities.
 Check-out the list below and [write us](mailto:team@asociatiacommunity.ro) if something piques your interest.

-Maybe you like to write stories, or you’re good at planning and organizing, you have a passion for people, animals and nature, you’re creative, or you like to spend time outdoors and want to join us in our Trip&Pick campaigns.
+Maybe you like to write stories, or you’re good at planning and organizing, you have a passion for people, animals and nature, you’re creative, or you like to spend time outdoors and want to join us in our [Trip&Pick] (https://asociatiacommunity.ro/projects) campaigns.

 It doesn't matter if you don't check all the requirements for a position.
 Tell us what you would like to do and how much time you can commit, and we will find a way to highlight your skills.

 **What's in it for you**
 * Flexible schedule;
 * Work from wherever you want;
 * Based on the level of involvement and results, there is the possibility to be hired in the future;
-* Expenditures such as transport, fuel, stationary, prints and other, are reimbursed;
+* Work related expenditures such as transport, fuel, stationary, prints and other, are reimbursed;
-* Being at the beginning of our activity, your contribution can be easily quantified to measure the value added to the company’s growth;
+* Being at the beginning of our activity, your contribution can be easily quantified to measure the value added to the organization’s growth;
 * Participate to brainstorming and your ideas will be taken into account.
-You can also propose campaigns and strategies, even business direction;
+You can also propose campaigns and strategies, even business directions;
 * You’ll lead the change in society, labor market, employers and brands, towards a sustainable development;
 * Free access to our events;
-* Opportunity to become adhere as a member of the NGO;
+* Opportunity to adhere as a member of the NGO;
 * You have nothing to lose, you can quit at any time you feel it no longer suits you or if we did not meet your expectations.

-[comment]: # (accordion - job titles)

 </br>